Olivier-FONTAINE/Data-challenges/202212-365_Learning/README.md

 ## Data modeling & ML-ready dataset building

 From the last insight, I decided to build the ML-ready dataset based on student registration and their behavior for the next 14 days.
-The target variable being the Boolean “subscribed” during this 14 days period.
+The target variable being the boolean “subscribed” during this 14 days period.

 ## Exploratory Data Analysis (ML-ready dataset)